silogen/kaiwo/README.md

 The installation of Kaiwo CLI tool is easy as it's a single binary.
 The only requirement is a kubeconfig file to access a Kubernetes cluster.
 If you are unsure where to get a kubeconfig, speak to the engineers who set up your Kubernetes cluster.
 Just like kubectl, Kaiwo will first look for a `KUBECONFIG=path` environment variable.
 If `KUBECONFIG` is not set, Kaiwo will then look for kubeconfig file in the default location `~/.kube/config`.

-1. Download the Kaiwo CLI binary from the [Releases Page](https://github.com/silogen/ai-workload-orchestrator/releases).
+1. To install Kaiwo, download the Kaiwo CLI binary from the [Releases Page](https://github.com/silogen/ai-workload-orchestrator/releases).
 2. Make the binary executable and add it to your PATH:

 ```bash
 chmod +x kaiwo
 sudo mv kaiwo /usr/local/bin/
 ```

+3. You're off to the races!

+Although not required by Kaiwo, we also recommend that you [install kubectl](https://kubernetes.io/docs/tasks/tools/) just in case you need some functionality that Kaiwo can't provide.

 ## Usage